SYBIL

 Jobs deploy compute when it only exists inside human skulls.

 Together, they form a stable equilibrium.
-Not optimal — no one would design this system from scratch — but stable.
+No one would design this system from scratch, but it holds.
 Each hack compensates for the limitations of the others.
 Each assumes the constraints that justify the others.

 This is why capitalism and democracy emerged together.
 This is why they seem to require each other.
 They are co-adaptations to the same constraint set.
 Markets need states to enforce property rights.
 States need markets to generate wealth for taxation.
 Both need jobs to occupy the human compute they cannot otherwise coordinate.